ShellShoccar-jpn/kotoriotoko/README.md

 |                              * "self 1 3 5" is equivalent to "awk '{print $1,$3,$5}'"
 |                              * This command makes shell scripts more readable
 |
 |-- UTL/ .....................
-Directoy for Orher Libbary shell script commands of our own making
+Directory for Other Library shell script commands of our own making
 |   |
 |   |-- urlencode ............
 URL encoder
 |   |                          * This is used to generate OAuth string